Hardware Guide

 TFlops

-Theoretical Single Precision Teraflops of a single GPU based on the Boost clock frequency and CUDA cores.
+Theoretical Single Precision Teraflops (floating point operations per second) of a single GPU based on the Boost clock frequency and CUDA cores.
 Typically referred to as FP 32 TFlops in NVidia data sheets and other sources.

 Memory